Knoero/Knoero.github.io/_pages/Courses.md

 ## Description

-Here is the list of courses I've attended which are related to my current research interests.
+Here is a list of selected courses I've attended which are related to my current research interests.

 ## Undergraduate in Shanghai Jiao Tong University

-Here are the courses I've taken in the first three years in SJTU (Jun 2016 - Jun 2019).
+Here are some selected courses I've taken in the first three years in SJTU (Jun 2016 - Jun 2019).

 - ME 113: Principles and Practice Using C++ (A)
 - ES 004: Electronic System Design Based on Android System (A)